Dean Heller: Health care

-Heller voted against the Patient Protection and Affordable Care Act of 2010 (Obamacare).
+Heller voted against the Affordable Care Act (also known as Obamacare).

 During the debate prior to the federal healthcare law's passage, Heller said that members of Congress should be forced to join any government-run healthcare plan proposed in early versions of the healthcare law.

 Heller questioned the constitutionality of the law following its passage, and called on Nevada Attorney General Catherine Cortez Masto to join a multi-state lawsuit challenging it.

 On January 19, 2011, Heller voted to repeal the Affordable Care Act (Obamacare).

 In May 2013, Heller introduced a bill to suspend $440 million in IRS funding to enforce Obamacare.

 In June 2013, Heller called Obamacare a “colossal monstrosity,” but in April 2014, The Hill named him as one of several “anxious Senate Republicans” who were worried that Republican leaders were “focusing too much this election year on Obamacare.”

 In June 2017, Heller held a joint press conference with Nevada Governor Brian Sandoval, where Heller fervently opposed the American Health Care Act, the Republican Party's repeal and replacement bill for the Affordable Care Act (ACA).
 Heller said that he could not support a bill "that takes away insurance from tens of millions of Americans and hundreds of thousands of Nevadans."

 At a Republican Senate meeting held at the White House July 19, 2017, President Trump said "Look, he wants to remain a senator, doesn't he?
 And I think the people of your state, which I know very well, I think they're gonna appreciate what you hopefully will do." to Heller and the media.
 A few days later, Heller voted yes to allow debate on legislation to repeal and replace the ACA.
 Heller was one of seven Republicans who voted 'no' to repealing the ACA without a replacement.
 Two days later, he voted in favor of "skinny" repeal of the Affordable Care Act.
 The July 2017 attempt to repeal failed when Republican Senators John McCain, Susan Collins, and Lisa Murkowski voted against the "skinny" repeal proposal.
 In August 2017, when asked about the Senate's health care votes, Heller said that he was "real pleased at the way this thing turned out".